Radiated1cy/New-Origins/README.md

 - Trade - setup shops and trade with villagers or other people.
 - Build - build incredible structures with the huge selection of new building blocks
 - Technology - build bread farms with create, build planes to get around
+- Structures - explore many structures across the world, structures are spread out

 #
 ### <center></center>
 ### <center>Technical Stuff</center>
 - Required 3 GB of memory.
 The game will tell you the recommended memory for your system.
 - The modpack is required on server and client.
-- Use [mrpack-install](https://github.com/nothub/mrpack-install#readme) if you want a server.
+- Use [mrpack-install](https://github.com/nothub/mrpack-install#readme) if you want a real server.
 #
 ### <center></center>
 ### <center>Credits</center>